MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-servers-rms-connector.md

 -   For Exchange 2016 and Exchange 2013: Client access server and mailbox server

--   For Exchange 2010: Client access server and hub transport server
+-   For Exchange 2010 and Exchange 2019: Client access server and hub transport server

 To use the RMS connector, these servers running Exchange must be running one of the following software versions: